Hurricane Ida: Louisiana

 Much of Southeastern Louisiana was devastated by storm surge inundation, which was estimated to be over 6 ft in many areas.
 Plaquemines Parish on the east bank of Mississippi River had an estimated storm surge value of at least 14 ft.
 Grand Isle, which was located just east of the landfall point of Ida, was struck by 10.2 ft and was rendered uninhabitable after the storm.
 Up to 12 breaks in its sand levee led to 100% of structures being damaged, with 40% being completely destroyed, or being blocked by piles of debris, and electrical lines were toppled and buried.
 Parts of the island were covered by up to 3 ft of sand.
 The police station was affected, with the roof being torn apart.
 The chief, Scooter Resweber, called it the "most severe hurricane" he had ever experienced.
 A St. James Parish man was killed after his backyard shed fell on top of him during Hurricane Ida's heavy winds.
 Four storm-related deaths were also reported in Tangipahoa Parish among nursing home residents evacuated during Hurricane Ida.
 As a result of power outages one person died in New Orleans due to heat exhaustion and another person died from a lack of oxygen in St. Tammany Parish.
 One person also died after falling from a roof while making damage repairs.
 Total damage to agriculture was estimated at up to $584 million.

 On September 7, it was reported that 4 people had died and another 141 people had been hospitalized in the state of Louisiana, due to carbon monoxide poisoning following Ida.
 According to the Louisiana Department of Health, these deaths were caused by power generators being used indoors, amid power outages following the devastation of the hurricane.
 The recommendations for using the power generators are to place the generations at least 20 ft away from homes, and for a carbon monoxide detector or alarm to be set up immediately.

 A week after the storm, over a million people in southeast Louisiana were still without power.
 By the end of September 2021, approximately 90% of the state's power had been restored with the exception of heavily damaged grids from areas closest to the Gulf of Mexico.
+After the storm, fish kills due to hypoxia were reported across the state.